 Since 1981, we have celebrated women’s history during the month of March.
 Women’s History Month is a time to celebrate the contributions women have made to the United States and recognize the specific achievements women have made over the course of American history in a variety of fields.
-Today, women make up 38% of lawyers in the United States, and it is because of the following women we trailblaze forward.

 “I may be the first woman to hold this office.
 But I won’t be that last.”